 - Spur U.S. 95A is a former designation for a short section of Main Street in Fernley that is now Business Loop I-80 and Nevada 427.
 The spur route connected with the freeway at Exit 46, looping 1.3 miles southeast to U.S. 50 Alternate and 95 Alternate in Downtown.
 The spur route was listed in the 1997 State Maintained Highways of Nevada: Descriptions and Maps but removed by the 2008 edition.

-- U.S. 95 Business follows Nevada 599 in northwestern Las Vegas along Rancho Road (Tonopah Highway).
+- U.S. 95 Business follows SR 599 in northwestern Las Vegas along Rancho Road (Tonopah Highway).

-- U.S. 95 Business used to follow Nevada 582 along Boulder Highway through southeastern Las Vegas and Henderson.
-Boulder Highway is the pre-freeway alignment of both U.S. 93 and U.S. 95, before they shifted west onto what is now I-515.
+- U.S. 95 Business used to follow SR 582 along Boulder Highway through southeastern Las Vegas and Henderson.
+Boulder Highway is the pre-freeway alignment of both U.S. 93 and U.S. 95, before they shifted west onto I-11 and I-515.

-- Truck Bypass U.S. 95 is the Hawthorne Bypass (Nevada 362); mainline U.S. 95 passes directly through the city center.
+- Truck Bypass U.S. 95 is the Hawthorne Bypass (SR 362); mainline U.S. 95 passes directly through the city center.

 U.S. 95 Guide